Jason Lewis (adventurer): Personal life

 In his earlier years before Expedition 360, Lewis worked as a window cleaner, and as a member of a rock n' roll cover band.
 Before carrying out his 13-year human-powered circumnavigation, Lewis had never crossed an ocean before.
 Nor had he roller bladed, kayaked, or ridden a bike for more than a few miles.

 He regularly delivers inspirational speeches about global sustainability, and appears for book signings and readings to promote The Expedition trilogy.
 He also frequently writes for magazines and travel books.
 Lewis is vegan and a strong animal rights supporter, known for saying he "won't eat anything that has a face."

 When Lewis was recuperating in Colorado during his expedition, he gave talks at schools.
 It was there that he met Tammie Stevens, an actress, who was taking a theatre workshop at the same school.
 After Lewis returned to London in 2007, he was offered a six-figure advance for a book about his experience, but he rejected the deal upon learning he'd have to work with a ghost writer, leaving him broke, homeless and unemployed.
 It was then that Stevens sent him an e-mail to reconnect.
 Upon hearing about his plight, she started her own publishing company, Billy Fish Books.
 They later married and settled in the Beulah mountain community in Colorado.
-In Beulah, they hosted a "Don't Fix It, Nix It" repair party to encourage sustainability in 2019.
+In Beulah, they hosted a "Don't Nix It, Fix It" repair party to encourage sustainability in 2019.